kitnil/awesome/README.md

 ## Elm

+- [docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.
 - [elm-architecture-tutorial](https://github.com/evancz/elm-architecture-tutorial) - How to create modular Elm code that scales nicely with your app

 ## Emacs Lisp